Clifton893/Beginner-WebDev-Resources/README.md

 # Beginner-WebDev-Resources
-In September 2019, I made the decision to teach myself how to code, and see where it took me.

-This repository is a list of resources that have **personally** helped me in my code journey.
-Maybe they'll help you, too!
+In September 2019, I made the decision to teach myself how to code.
+I wanted to compile a list of the resources that personally helped me along the way, so that maybe they will help other people beginning to code!

 ## Understanding Code
 - [freeCodeCamp](https://www.freecodecamp.org/) `How I first learned anything about code`